axians/greenedge.docs/README.md

 Learn how to create/ edit or delete a site in this chapter

 ## [Emission source](./EmissionSource.md): Manage emission source
 There are two different kind of emission sources.
 Site related emission sources and non site related emissions sources.
-Learn how to create/edit and delete the different kind of emission sources.
+Learn how to create/edit and delete emission sources.

 ## [Baseline & budget](./BaselineBudget.md): Create baseline & budget
 Create goals, this section will show how to create a baseline and budget.